Teacher-Guided Play Seen as Key to Deeper Student Learning

 UW−Madison-sponsored community workshop provides fresh ideas for teachers

 February 14, 2020 | By Karen Rivedal, WCER Communications

-Workshop attendees do a guided-play task with blocks.
+Workshop attendees do a guided-play task.
 From left, Noah Gill, Kelly Quirk, Heidi Schultz and Renae DeBarbieri.

 An errant paper airplane, and a teacher’s insightful response to it, led to one of the best examples of successful play-based learning in a classroom that Angela Pyle, a faculty member in early childhood education at the University of Toronto, has witnessed in her extensive research.

 Termed “inquiry play,” it’s a type of teacher-guided play in which an instructor seizes on young students’ expressed passions for a topic or activity, even if it means shifting gears to pursue an unexpected interruption as a multi-faceted learning opportunity.

 “This is not that common, but it is wonderful when it can happen,” Pyle said, as she related the story and explained other kinds of teacher-guided play to some three dozen attendees of a free community workshop, “Expanding Notions of Play,” offered this week at the UW−Madison School of Education’s Wisconsin Center for Education Research (WCER).
 Most of the attendees were Madison-area early childhood educators from public schools, Head Start and private childcare centers.

 “This is planting a seed, so that they will start looking at their own teaching and looking at their kids in a new way,” said Beth Graue, director of WCER’s Center for Research on Early Childhood Education (CRECE), sponsor of Pyle’s two-day visit, which also included an academic talk.